How staff can raise concerns about how we are treating out patients, the services we deliver and how we behave towards each other

 Please note that the Speaking Up policy does not cover individual cases of bullying or harassment (please refer to the Mutual Respect and Dignity at Work Policy) or concerns about your rights as an employee (please refer to the Grievance Policy).

-Members of staff and their colleagues can refer to the Trust's Whistleblowing Policy if they wish to raise concerns.
+Members of staff and their colleagues can refer to the Trust's Speaking Up policy, which incorporates Whistleblowing, if they wish to raise concerns.

 You can also sign the government petition that calls on protection for whistleblowers.